Why is suicide emphasized so much as an LGBTQ risk?

 As a cause of death, suicide is:

 - 9th leading cause of death in the US1

-- 3 rd leading cause of death among US teens2
+- 2nd leading cause of death among US teens2

-SPEAK also provides warning signs to look for:
+The National Institute of Mental Health also provides warning signs5 to look for:

 - Giving away prized possessions

 - Change in eating habits and sleep patterns

 - Neglect of personal appearance or hygiene

 - Increase in alcohol or drug consumption

 - Talking, writing or drawing about their own death